volfegan/GeometricAlgorithms/README.md

 If you run the program the user can either choose the txt file contenting the points or just cancel the file choosing to automatically generate a random number of points (from 2~100).
 By running the visualization it will produce a file "output.txt" with the number of points, intersections, processing time and other relevant data.
 The algorithm itself is found on processing setup() function and it is general enough to be use in any Java aplication.
 The visualization just shows how the algorithm works in a slow, comprehensible manner.
 See below the visualization:

-Visualization of Line Intersections brute force search algorithm
+Visualization of Line Intersections by brute force search algorithm

 [![Visualization of Line Intersections brute force search algorithm](https://i.ytimg.com/vi/pyxHgQsKN2g/hqdefault.jpg?sqp=-oaymwEZCNACELwBSFXyq4qpAwsIARUAAIhCGAFwAQ==&rs=AOn4CLAr2lVJdZ0f4sjrXPPIDrYiJos_Hg)](https://www.youtube.com/watch?v=pyxHgQsKN2g)